Glossary of statistical terms

-- Open Rate: this column shows the percentage of unique email opens as well as the difference interval
+- Percentage of unique email opens and the difference interval

-- Click Rate: this column shows the percentage of unique clicks opens as well as the difference interval
+- Percentage of unique clicks opens as well as the difference interval

-- Purchases: this is the number of purchases made from that variation
+- Number of purchases made from that variation

-- Revenue / M: this is the revenue generated from the variation per thousand emails sent
+- Revenue generated from the variation per thousand emails sent

-- Purchase (or Conversion) Rate: this column reports the number of conversion events received and the number of view events received as well as the difference interval
+- Number of conversion events received and the number of view events received as well as the difference interval

-- Confidence: the likelihood that the difference in conversion rates between a given variation and the control or baseline is not because of chance
+- Difference in conversion rates between a given variation and the control or baseline is not because of chance

 The values used in the report are calculated as noted below.